7ime/react-ts-template/frontend/client/README.md

         * router - this file responsible for connecting root (page) components
         * routes - this file contains all the application paths
     * services - services for interacting with the server for entities
-    * shared
-        *  fonts - contains fonts
-        *  images - contains images and icons
-        *  styles - contains global styles and variables
     * store - contains reducers, actions, selectors, sagas, states separately for each entity and their tests
         ```
             posts
                 * action